dazhwu/pydynpd/vignettes/paper.md

 and $u_{i}$ represents fixed effect.
 As lagged dependent variables such as $y_{i,t-1}$ are included as regressors, the popular techniques in static panel models no longer produce consistent results.
-Researchers have developed many methods to estimate dynamic panel model.
+Researchers have developed many methods to estimate dynamic panel models.
 Essentially there are two types of GMM estimates, difference GMM and system GMM.
 Just like other R and Stata packages, pydynpd fully implements these two methods.

 Due to space limit, we focus here on general discussion of the package.
 A detailed statistical/technique description of our package is available at https://github.com/dazhwu/pydynpd/blob/main/vignettes/Guide.ipynb.